 Step 2.
-Adding server-side caches
+Adding server-side caches.
+Click to enlarge

 By employing this approach [using ETags to control caching], we automatically get another pleasant bonus.
 We can reuse the same data in the order creation endpoint design.
 In the optimistic concurrency control paradigm, the client must pass the actual revision of the orders resource to change its state: